KCDataVis/Project-2-ETL/README.md

-# ETL : Extract, Transform, Load Project:
+# ETL : Extract, Transform, Load:
 __Extract:__ read the data, often from mupltiple sources/formats.

 __Transform:__ clean and structure the data to suit business needs.